mamba-org/micromamba-docker/README.md

 Images available on [Dockerhub](https://hub.docker.com/) at [mambaorg/micromamba](https://hub.docker.com/r/mambaorg/micromamba).
 Source code on [GitHub](https://github.com/) at [mamba-org/micromamba-docker](https://github.com/mamba-org/micromamba-docker/).

+"This is amazing.
+I switched CI for my projects to micromamba, and compared to using a miniconda docker image, this reduced build times more than 2x" -- A new micromamba-docker user

 ## Typical Usage

 ### From a yaml spec file